 Anyone who is interested in signing up for Medicare has many decisions to make, including which type of insurance plan to go with to the type of physicians that they are on the plan.
+Those living in Florida for example can register a Florida LLC, same with other localities based on existing regulations.
 But one decision that is particularly important is between using Medicare Advantage plans or going with the more traditional approach to insurance, called Medicare Part A and Part B.

 Medicare Part A and Part B